nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 it, and a mechanization with seven axioms, and say: check it.
 That is the only kind of authority I want, and the only kind this result allows anyone.

+Thompson's moral was that you cannot trust code you did not create.
+The moral that follows from the model is its complement: you can trust exactly what you can re-run, from anyone.
+Closure is keyed to re-runnability, and who you are enters the model in one place only, the admission policy that says whose checks count.
+So a commons that refuses a re-runnable check on any axis orthogonal to whether it runs, whatever the axis, converts closures into vouches for everyone it excludes, exactly as a proprietary policy does.
+Identity-keyed admission is what makes a commons someone's business.
+"Show me the code" was always the right instinct.
+Its grown-up form is a policy: admit by corroboration, not by identity, and let the record say what stands.

 **We claim.** The open surface partitions exactly into given, vouched, and anonymous.
 A claim admits an enduring certificate exactly when it is